Quad4-Software/.github/profile/README.md

 # Quad4 Software

 We deliver privacy, security, and intelligence solutions designed to empower organizations and individuals.
-We are committed to supporting the open-source community through no strings attached contributions to important projects.
+We support the open-source community through no strings attached donations to all projects we use.

 # Reticulum Network Solutions